thrill/thrill/README.md

 [http://project-thrill.org](http://project-thrill.org)

+If you'd like to contribute to Thrill, please review the [contribution guidelines](https://github.com/thrill/thrill/blob/master/CONTRIBUTING.md).

 # Building Thrill

-Thrill can be build using make.
+Thrill can be build using ``make``.
 To build Thrill, run:

     ./compile.sh

 # Documentation

-You can find the latest documentation for Thrill on [Live Doxygen Documentation](http://i10login.iti.kit.edu/thrill-doxygen).
+You can find the latest documentation for Thrill on [Live Doxygen Documentation](http://i10login.iti.kit.edu/thrill-doxygen/).

 # Examples

-The directory ./examples contains examples for common applications such as WordCount, PageRank and kMeans.
+The directory ``./examples`` contains examples for common applications such as WordCount, PageRank and kMeans.

 # Tests

-The directory ./tests contains unit, integration and performance tests for various components of Thrill.
+The directory ``./tests`` contains unit, integration and performance tests for various components of Thrill.